petsc/petsc/doc/manual/ksp.rst

 code may utilize the `SNES` nonlinear solvers, the `TS` ODE integrators, and the `TAO` optimization algorithms which use `KSP`.

+The program must then be launched using the standard approaches for launching MPI programs with the additional PETSc option ``-mpi_linear_solver_server``.
+The linear solves are controlled via the options database in the usual manner (using any options prefix you may have provided via ``KSPSetOptionsPrefix()``, for example ``-ksp_type cg -ksp_monitor -pc_type bjacobi -ksp_view``.
+The solver options cannot be set via the functional interface, for example ``KSPSetType()`` etc.

+The option ``-mpi_linear_solver_server_view`` will print a summary of all the systems solved by the MPI linear solver server when the program completes.
+By default the linear solver server will only parallelize the linear solve to the extent that it believes is appropriate to obtain speedup for the parallel solve, for example, if the matrix has 1,000 rows and columns the solution will not be parallelized by default.
+One can use the option ``-mpi_linear_solver_server_minimum_count_per_rank 5000`` to cause the linear solver server to allow as few as 5,000 unknowns per rank in the parallel solve.

+See ``PCMPI``, ``PCMPIServerBegin()``, and ``PCMPIServerEnd()`` for more details on the solvers.

 Amdahl's law makes clear that parallelizing only a portion of a numerical code can only provide a limited improvement in the computation time; thus it is crucial to understand what phases of a computation must be parallelized (via MPI, OpenMP, or some other model) to ensure a useful increase in performance.
-One of the crucial phases is likely the generation of the matrix entries; the use of `MatSetPreallocationCOO()` and `MatSetValuesCOO()` in an OpenMP code allows parallelizing the generation of the matrix.
+One of the crucial phases is likely the generation of the matrix entries; the use of ``MatSetPreallocationCOO()`` and ``MatSetValuesCOO()`` in an OpenMP code allows parallelizing the generation of the matrix.

-The program must then be launched using the standard approaches for launching MPI programs with the option `-mpi_linear_solver_server` and options to utilize the `PCMPI` preconditioners; for example, `-ksp_type preonly` and `pc_type mpi`.
-Any standard solver options may be passed to the parallel solvers using the options prefix `-mpi_`; for example, `-mpi_ksp_type cg`.
-The option `-mpi_linear_solver_server_view` will print a summary of all the systems solved by the MPI linear solver server.

 .. rubric:: Footnotes